WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/webinars.md

 ### Engage Your Community to Celebrate Your History with the AAPB (2019)
 <iframe src="https://www.slideshare.net/slideshow/embed_code/key/TohIIcS9GaYbx" width="595" height="385" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe>

-Hosted by staff at New Mexico PBS and the American Archive of Public Broadcasting, this presentation covers a state-wide grant collaboration to preserve original materials contributed by five TV and radio stations in New Mexico.
+Hosted by staff at New Mexico PBS and the AAPB, this presentation covers a state-wide grant collaboration to preserve original materials contributed by five TV and radio stations in New Mexico.

 <h5 class="webinar-title">Presenters</h5>
 <ul class="webinar-list">